Citizen of the Earth

-We actively participate in the Get SMART!
-Resource Efficiency program in an effort to stay on top of opportunities for improvements in our production processes and raw materials.
+We actively stay on top of opportunities for improvements in our production processes and raw materials.
 In our workshop we use no dangerous chemicals or dyes in our manufacturing processes.
 We reuse, recycle and reduce whenever possible.
-Some examples of using our production resources effeciently include:
+Some examples of using our production resources efficiently include:

 100% of our power usage comes from solar or wind energy.
 We are a luminary business partner in the "Blue Sky" renewable energy program - paying more for our power utilities in exchange for reducing our carbon footprint and protecting our natural resources.
 This program recently won the Green Power Program of the Year award from the U.S. Department of Energy.
 Our workshop power also pulls from a bank of solar panels mounted above our workshop - meaning we are solar powered most of the year - but because it does rain here a lot in the winter ... we use Blue Sky wind power for our excess power needs.

 Softstar is a proud member of NW Natural's Smart Energy Circle.
 The Smart Energy Circle is a group of Northwest organizations and NW Natural business customers who have made a pledge to the environment and Smart Energy by committing to offset 100 percent of their C02 emissions for one year.

 We use minimal packaging to ship our products...just enough to keep them looking great.
 When possible, we ship our shoes using recycled/recyclable poly mailers.
 Our more structured shoes are shipped in recyclable boxes, wrapped with tissue paper made from 100% recycled materials and packed with paper we reuse from other local businesses.

 Production scraps are sorted and reused or recycled.
-Leather is saved and donated to Cassidy's charity efforts for making her Playful Pancakes or given to children for art and crafts projects.
+Leather scrap is saved and donated to businesses, individuals and schools for art and crafts projects.
 We have also distributed it free to our local community and sell it on our website for free other than the cost of shipping.

-We collect packing material from local bookstores to reuse when we need packing material to ship our shoes.
+We collect packing material from local bookstores and newspaper to reuse when we need packing material to ship our shoes.